britok30/starwars-redux/README.md

 # Starwars-Redux

 This app features the star wars API where users can filter out a character via search, add certain characters to their roster, and submit them.
 This app features Redux.
 The API is being handled by Redux using redux-thunk.
-I used react-reveal for the animations!
+I used react-reveal for the animations and styled components for styling.
+It also includes Bootstrap as well.
 Pretty simple app to showcase knowledge of React and Redux together.

 This app features the latest React Hooks.